Blu-Lock Buying Guide

 Cable Stripping Tool: This tool is used to assist with the removal of the insulation and outer jacket.
 Using this tool prevents damage to the insulation of the inner conductors.

 Congratulations!
 You now know how to easily design your own Blu-Lock irrigation system.
 Installation is even easier than design, so once everything arrives you will have the confidence needed to keep your lawn lush and green and the envy of your friends and neighbors.

-If any portion of this guide needs more clarification or if there is any information not included that you would like, please send us feedback (and ask any questions you have!) at: Contact Us.
-We read and reply to every email we receive.
+If any portion of this guide needs more clarification or if there is any information not included that you would like, please send us feedback at Customer Service.